Book cover

 Several Continuous Integration servers are available in the market.
 Some of them are offered as independent services, typically free for public repositories, but requiring payment for private ones.

 Another question is whether CI is compatible with feature branches.
-To maintain coherence with the definition of CI, the best answer is yes, provided that the branches are frequently integrated into the main branch, for example, every day.
+To maintain consistency with the definition of CI, the best answer is yes, provided that the branches are frequently integrated into the main branch, for example, every day.
 In other words, CI is incompatible only with long-lived feature branches.

 Trunk-Based Development